odap-ac-uk/manual/policy_documents/Policy_OutputsReviewProcess.md

 ## Outputs

 Outputs can include *the results of the research/data analyses generated in the allocated ODAP workspaces.*

-# Purpose of the Output Review Process

-## The ‘Five Safes’ Framework

-ODAP has committed to the ‘Five Safes’ Framework.
-This document refers to number 5 - ‘Safe Outputs’

-1. Safe projects – Is the use of data appropriate?

-2. Safe data – Is the risk of disclosure in the data minimised?

-3. Safe people – Can users be trusted to use the data in an appropriate manner?

-4. Safe settings – Can data be accessed in a Trusted Research Environment (TRE)?

-5. Safe outputs – Are there disclosure risks from reported results?

-## Purpose

-To ensure Safe Outputs, i.e. ensure there are no disclosure risks from output generated and exported from research conducted within ODAP.

 ## The Output Review process